Managing complex design workflows.

 “Many project management solutions do not allow reviewers to write directly on visuals, which leads to less accurate feedback and more time spent redoing content,” says Marinov.
 “Adobe Workfront enables us to work smarter and create a direct line of communication with all stakeholders.
 Designers might have previously spent weeks clarifying requests and feedback, but with Adobe Workfront, it’s handled in minutes.”

 The design team can also use Adobe Workfront to monitor requests and track content creation speed.
-When teams request similar content, designers can push back and ask whether existing content can instead be repurposed.
+When teams request similar content, designers can push back and ask whether existing content can instead be repurpose.
 If there are challenges in a project, designers can look at logs to determine where delays occurred and find ways to avoid similar issues in the future.
 The new approach provides greater predictability and clarity and enables the Essity Content Factory to deliver more output for the same budget.

-“We have six major creative processes running through Adobe Workfront so far, and in the first six months we completed 70 projects and delivered thousands of assets,” says Mathieu Blaise, Global Digital Services & Marketing Content Director at Essity.
+“We have six major creative processes running through Adobe Workfront so far and in the first six months we completed 70 projects and delivered thousands of assets,” says Mathieu Blaise, Global Digital Services & Marketing Content Director at Essity.
 “It’s night and day compared to the way we used to work.
 We now have over 150 customer and brand marketers from teams around the world actively using one platform to manage content creation.
 The biggest benefit of Adobe Workfront is our potential to scale our creative processes to all teams across Essity and further improve efficiencies across the company.

 Maximising benefitswith integrations and automation

 While Essity could start using Adobe Workfront out of the box, by taking advantage of integrations, the company creates even more efficiencies for design teams.
-When requesting content, requesters must fill out an Excel sheet to capture all of the details required for a project.
+When requesting content, requesters must fill in an Excel sheet to capture all of the details required for a project.
 That essential data is now pulled directly into the Adobe Workfront project file via Adobe Workfront Fusion.

 “Designers previously spent up to 15% of the project time entering information manually,” says Blaise.
 “By automating that step with Adobe Workfront Fusion, we’re improving speed and accuracy while allowing designers to get started on projects faster.”